scylladb/scylladb/docs/architecture/sstable/sstable2/sstable-interpretation.rst

 **Audience: Devops professionals, architects**

 The SSTables Data File contains rows of data.
-This document discusses how to interpret the various fields described in :doc:`SSTables Data File </architecture/sstable/sstable2/sstable-data-file/>` in the context of Scylla, and how to convert this data into Scylla's native data structure:
+This document discusses how to interpret the various fields described in :doc:`SSTables Data File </architecture/sstable/sstable2/sstable-data-file/>` in the context of ScyllaDB, and how to convert this data into ScyllaDB's native data structure:
 **mutation\_partition**.

 SSTable Rows